bbolker/ScientificProgrammingResources/index.md

 * McMaster R users mailing list: A general discussion listserv for getting and giving help with R
+	* For now, email <mailto:bolker@mcmaster.ca> to be added to the list
 * Biodata Lunch: Weekly informal discussion group where people can get help with data analysis.
 Typically one person presents each week.
 	* Email <mailto:bolker@mcmaster.ca> if you have a problem you want to present and get help